Pyrenean ibex: Extinction

 The Pyrenean ibex was one of four subspecies of the Iberian ibex.
-The first to become extinct was the Portuguese ibex (Capra pyrenaica lusitanica) in 1892.
-The Pyrenean ibex was the second, with the last individual, a female called Celia, found dead in 2000.
+The first to become extinct was the Portuguese ibex (Capra pyrenaica lusitanica) in 1892; the Pyrenean ibex was the second, with the last individual, a female called Celia, found dead in 2000.

-In the Middle Ages, Pyrenean ibex were very abundant in the Pyrenees region, but decreased rapidly in the 19th and 20th centuries due to hunting pressure.
+In the Middle Ages, Pyrenean ibex were abundant in the Pyrenees region, but decreased rapidly in the 19th and 20th centuries due to hunting pressure.
 In the second half of the 20th century, only a small population survived in the Ordesa National Park situated in the Spanish Central Pyrenees.

 Competition with domestic and wild ungulates also contributed to the extinction of the Pyrenean ibex.
 Much of its range was shared with sheep, domestic goats, cattle, and horses, especially in summer when it was in the high mountain pastures.
 This led to interspecific competition and overgrazing, which particularly affected the ibex in dry years.
 In addition, the introduction of non-native wild ungulate species in areas occupied by the ibex (e.g. fallow deer and mouflon in the Sierras de Cazorla, Segura y Las Villas Natural Park) increased the grazing pressure, as well as the risk of transmission of both native and exotic diseases.

-The last natural Pyrenean ibex, a female named Celia, was found dead on January 6, 2000; she had been killed by a fallen tree.
+The last natural Pyrenean ibex, a female named Celia, was found dead on 6 January 2000; she had been killed by a fallen tree.
 The reason for the subspecies' decline and extinction is not fully understood.
 Some hypotheses include the inability to compete with other species for food, infections and diseases, and poaching.

-The Pyrenean ibex became the first taxon ever to become "unextinct" on July 30, 2003, when a cloned female ibex was born alive and survived for several minutes, before dying from lung defects.
+The Pyrenean ibex became the first taxon ever to become "unextinct" on 30 July 2003, when a cloned female ibex was born alive and survived for several minutes, before dying from lung defects.